 * * * *

-We note that the Chapter has an open and co-operative structure and welcomes the involvement of and contributions from all Chapter members, whether located in the Chapter’s geographical area or around the world, whether a Chapter Council member or not.
+We note that the Chapter has an open and co-operative structure and welcomes the involvement of and contributions from all Chapter members, whether located in the Chapter’s geographic area or around the world, whether a Chapter Council member or not.